b-m-f/WirtBot/System-Tests/README.md

-# WirtBot system tests
+# System tests

-These tests are responsible for testing the WirtBot as a whole.
+The system tests are trying to test the while WirtBot system.

-The testing setup consists of multiple docker container that are composed with `docker-compose`.

-The container mesh represents a typical WirtBot setup against which test containers can be spawned to verify that the system works correctly.
+This is achieved by creating a simulated test environment with multiple docker containers.

+All components - **Interface**, **WirtBot** and **Test-Runner** - run in Docker containers that are linked together.

+By using [docker volumes](https://docs.docker.com/storage/volumes/), it is possible for the **Test-Runner** to have access to all necessary files.

+This way it is possible to change the configuration on the Interface and then test if the changes were written to disk correctly, or rejected.

+## Linking Interface and WirtBot Core

+Interface and WirtBot are linked together in the same way as during the development - by spawning them both with predefined keys to enable communcation.